mafern/tcane_track/README.md

 ### Credits
 This work is a collaborative effort between [Dr. Elizabeth A. Barnes](https://barnes.atmos.colostate.edu) and [Dr. Randal J. Barnes](https://cse.umn.edu/cege/randal-j-barnes) and Dr. Mark DeMaria.

-#### Funding sources
+[//]: # (#### Funding sources)

 ### References
-[1] Elizabeth A. Barnes and Randal J. Barnes and Nicolas Gordillo, 2021, Adding Uncertainty to Neural Network Regression Tasks in the Geosciences, arXiv 2109.07250.
+[1] Barnes, Elizabeth A., Randal J. Barnes and Nicolas Gordillo, 2021: Adding Uncertainty to Neural Network Regression Tasks in the Geosciences, arXiv 2109.07250.

+[2] Barnes, Elizabeth A., Randal J. Barnes and Mark DeMaria, 2022: Sinh-arcsinh-normal distributions to add uncertainty to neural network regression tasks: applications to tropical cyclone intensity forecasts, preprint available at https://doi.org/10.31223/X51649.

 ### License
 This project is licensed under an MIT license.